 7. Organize a written reference

 while your employer still clearly remembers you!
-Use the job reference letter to request a reference.
+Use this reference letter to request a reference.
 Think ahead and make sure you leave the company with at least one employment reference.

 8. Tie-up the last loose ends

-How to Resign Resources
+How to Resign from a Job